 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission using a "shelf" registration process.
-Under this shelf process, we may sell any combination of the securities described in this prospectus in one of more offerings up to a total dollar amount of proceeds of \$300,000.
+Under this shelf process, we may sell any combination of the securities described in this prospectus in one of more offerings up to a total dollar amount of proceeds of \$300,000,000.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 That prospectus supplement may include a discussion of any risk factors or other specific considerations applicable to those securities.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 If there is any inconsistency between the information in the prospectus supplement.
-You should read both this prospectus and any prospectus supplement.
-You should read both this prospectus and any prospectus supplement.
-You should information
+You should rely on the information in the prospectus supplement.
+You should read both this prospectus and any prospectus supplement together with additional information described under the heading "Where You Can Find More Information."